-1. Calendar Request - When planning an event/meeting, you must first calendar the event on the University calendar.
-The calendar request form may be accessed at http://my.hbu.edu.
-After logging in, the University calendars box is in the top right corner.
+- Calendar Request When planning an event/meeting, you must first calendar the event on the University Master Calendar. - a.
+The calendar request form may be accessed at http://my.hbu.edu .
+After logging in, the University calendars box is the third box on the right-hand side.
 The last link in the box is "Submit your calendar event requests."
 When you click on the link the first time, you will need to select "H" as the campus.
-From there, you will be prompted to "Start your event request here," which will take you through a series of screens to facilitate the scheduling of a facility.
-A tutorial is also available on the hbu.edu website.
-At the top of the page is a link for "Calendar."
-On the "University Calendar" page is a blue link to